 There are two types of marketing calls:

-- Telesales (live) calls: unwanted sales calls from a real person.
+- Live marketing calls: unwanted marketing calls from a real person.

-- Automated calls: pre-recorded marketing messages that are played when you answer the phone.
+- Automated marketing calls: pre-recorded marketing messages that are played when you answer the phone.

 Live marketing calls should not be made to anyone who has registered with the Telephone Preference Service (TPS) or the Corporate Telephone Preference Service (CTPS), unless they have told the caller that they wish to receive such calls from them.
-They should also not be made to anyone who has told the caller directly that they do not wish to receive marketing calls.
+Live marketing calls should also not be made to anyone who has told the caller directly that they do not wish to receive marketing calls.

-What can I do to avoid nuisance telesales calls?
+What can I do to avoid nuisance live marketing calls?

 To help stop nuisance live marketing calls you can:

 - register with the TPS free of charge (you can register mobile numbers as well as landlines).
 The TPS is a central register of individuals who have opted out of receiving live marketing calls;